A letter to the Guardian responding to an article inspired by faked animal cruelty in Lars von Trier's upcoming The House That Jack Built:

 These indicators are listed below.
 They are a guide to assist BBFC Examiners in making recommendations in relation to works which are on the edge of suitability for classification according to the BBFC's Classification Guidelines.

 The indicators are not designed to be a tick list.
 No one indicator will of itself necessarily determine the classification of a work.
-Examiners will balance the indicators and use their judgement when deciding which course of action to
+Examiners will balance the indicators and use their judgement when deciding which course of action to recommend

-if the mitigating indicators outweigh them.
+mitigating indicators outweigh them.
 Nevertheless, if Examiners recommend not intervening, they will highlight any aggravating indicators in their reports and justify why they do not lead to intervention.

 Each factor listed below is expanded with possible examples of when the factor might come into play.